Over 40 million people in the United States have anxiety disorders, but only about 37% of those manage their social anxiety through treatment.

 First of all, your dog loves you unconditionally no matter who you are, what you look like, and how you feel.
-Just knowing that you have that unconditional love gives you the warm and fuzzy feeling that we all crave.
+Knowing that you have that unconditional love gives you the warm and fuzzy feeling we all crave.
 It makes you feel more secure and happier with yourself, boosting your self-esteem levels up a few notches as well.
-Taking care of your dog also gives you a feeling of being needed and knowing that you are doing a good job taking care of your furry friend boosts your mood even further.
+Taking care of your dog also gives you a feeling of being needed, and knowing that you are doing a good job taking care of your furry friend boosts your mood even further.

 Socially, your dog can be a great ice breaker.
-You have probably seen movies where the man uses a cute puppy to attract someone at the dog park.
-Well, just having something in common with other dog lovers gives you and that person something to talk about.
+You have probably seen movies where the man uses a cute puppy to attract someone at the dog park—well, just having something in common with other dog lovers gives you and that person something to talk about.
 Part of social anxiety disorder is not knowing how to speak to others, and your dog can help you get over that.
-They have no idea that you are self-conscious or shy, they will burst right into someone else’s space unannounced whether you like it or not, giving you a reason to go and collect your pooch, apologizing for their impulsiveness.
+They have no idea that you are self-conscious or shy.
+They will burst right into someone else’s space unannounced, whether you like it or not, giving you a reason to go and collect your puppy, apologizing for their impulsiveness.

 Talking to Someone

-Let’s face it; sometimes, you would rather not do anything.
+Let’s face it; sometimes, you would instead not do anything.
 Maybe you would rather stay in bed all day and not bother with anything else.
-However, when you own a dog, that is not going to work.
-Your canine kid has to go outside at least once a day and it is best if you take them for a walk or to the park to socialize every day.
-So in the long run, just owning a dog will help you get over your social anxiety.
+However, when you own a dog, that will not work.
+Your canine kid has to go outside at least once a day, and it is best if you take them for a walk or to the park to socialize every day.
+So, in the long run, just owning a dog will help you get over your social anxiety.
 However, if you are still having issues with a social anxiety disorder or any other mental health condition, contact BetterHelp or another mental health care provider for treatment.